 Computer magazines

-This page lists - in date order of their launch - some of the UK's computer magazines.
-The emphasis is on consumer titles, rather than trade magazines for people working in the industry, such as Computer Weekly and Computing, which have been around much longer.
+Computer magazines in Britain are listed here.
+The emphasis is on consumer titles – several of which I ran in the 1980s – rather than trade magazines for people working in the industry, such as Computer Weekly and Computing, which have been around much longer.

-The next boom was spurred by Amstrad turning the IBM PC into a mass market title, at first for business and later the home, with its cheap clones.
+The next boom was spurred by Amstrad turning the IBM PC into a mass market, for both business and the home, with its cheap clones.
 By 1990, the publishing directory Brad listed more than 160 magazines as business titles and 30 in its consumer section.
 The biggest-selling consumer titles were:

 - Emap's Computer and Video Games at 92,060;